-The cost to start a digital product sales business costs significantly less money than most businesses, ranging anywhere from 12 to 27,209.
+The cost to start a sell digital products costs significantly less money than most businesses, ranging anywhere from 12 to 27,209.

 • Rewarding work

-Starting a digital product sales business can be really rewarding work.
+Starting a sell digital products can be really rewarding work.
 After all, you are solving an immediate issue for your customer and you're working on something you truly care about.

 With businesses and processes changing daily, there will always be demand for new features, products and services for your business.
 Additionally, there are several different business models and pricing tiers you can implement that will allow you to reach all types of customers.